 Shannon Johnstone, , Grantee Link >

 Mary Shannon Johnstone received her BFA from The School of the Art Institute of Chicago, and MFA in photography from Rochester Institute of Technology.
 She is the recipient of numerous awards including “Pause, To Begin” artist, Critical Mass Top 50 (2009, 2010), and Honorable Mention in Lens Culture’s 2010 International Exposure Awards.
 Her project “Landfill Dogs” became a 2013 Critical Mass Finalist, received “Best in Show” at “Puppy Love” exhibition in Georgia, and was one of the 2014 Review Santa Fe 100.
-“Landfill Dogs” was featured in national and international exhibitions and magazines, and was on ABC World News with Diane Sawyer in December 2013, and CNN’s website in November 2014.
-Johnstone is a tenured Associate Professor at Meredith College in Raleigh, NC.
+“Landfill Dogs” was featured in national and international exhibitions and magazines, was featured on ABC World News with Diane Sawyer in December 2013, and on CNN’s website in November 2014.
+Johnstone is currently a tenured Associate Professor at Meredith College in Raleigh, NC.

-In Shannon’s second grant, in 2019, she curated an art exhibition called “All Creatures Great and Small,” which featured the work of five female artists, including herself, Lee Deigaard, Jo-Anne McArthur, Traer Scott, and L.A.
+In 2019 for Shannon’s second grant, she curated an art exhibition called “All Creatures Great and Small,” which featured the work of five female artists, including herself, Lee Deigaard, Jo-Anne McArthur, Traer Scott, and L.A.
 Watson.
-Each individual takes a different approach (fine art, journalism, video installation, and commercial work), but the heart of their work explores the lives, traumas, triumphs, and most of all, the individuality and importance of a few of the many nonhumans with whom we share the planet.
+Each individual takes a different approach (fine art, journalism, video installation, and commercial work), but the heart of their work explores the lives, traumas, triumphs, and most of all, the individuality and importance of a few of the many non-humans with whom we share the planet.
 The CAF grant enabled Shannon to host six outside programming events in association with the exhibition, including workshops, panel discussions, and community events.
 It also helped fund a full-color exhibition catalog with the artwork, artist statements, and an essay by art historian Keri Cronin.
 The exhibition was very successful, and received testimonials from students discussing a shift in mindset towards nonhumans as a subject matter.
 The exhibition received publicity from Lenscratch and FeatureShoot, two prominent photography blogs.
 Shannon noted that it was great to bring together an exhibition of female photographers who work on behalf of nonhumans, and that the exhibition had challenged her and made her look at the world in a more inclusive and compassionate way.
 Shannon writes:

 Animal advocacy and ethical non-human animal representation are not typically themes explored with depth or breadth within fine arts.
 Our goal is to expand aesthetic inquiry and engage in the larger ongoing discourse on our relationship with animals.
 We are curating an art exhibition exploring moral considerations toward animal representation.